 By C. Burdick

-You may have heard your Careington dentist's orders to “brush your teeth twice a day.”
-If using your toothbrush seems like a chore to you, then you may need to develop realistic dental expectations about how to best brush your teeth consistently.
 Most people find it difficult to maintain consistent personal discipline in their basic health and dental habits – it is almost impossible to be naturally self-disciplined, especially in trying to brush your teeth like the dentist.
-Therefore, it is important to set realistic goals based on your morning and nighttime routines – make the choice to brush even when you do not feel like it!
+Therefore, it is important to set realistic goals based on your morning and nighttime routines – make the choice to brush even when you don't feel like it!

-Read on for a quick examination of the recommended dental methods for brushing your teeth.
+Read on for a quick examination of the recommended dental methods needed to clean your teeth like the dentist.

 In this method, use a circular motion on all surface areas of your front and back teeth when you brush your teeth.

 This method recommends brushing with side-to-side horizontal scrubbing motions on all front and back tooth surfaces.